Knowbler-Salesforce: Configuration in Knowbler

 Without this configuration, articles cannot be shared with customers through a public URL.

 The first setting is Reference or Resolution (Article Type Input).
 It's inactive in the default state.
-When you turn it on, the agent composing an article in Knowbler gets a pop-up each time he shares an article.
+When you turn it on, the agent composing an article in Knowbler gets a pop-up each time they share an article.
 The pop-up asks the agent if the article is a reference or a resolution.
 Turning this setting on is not compulsory.

 Now, proceed to click Save.